Investigation & Social Issues

 The reality behind the most popular staples

-Mozzarella, smoked salmon, honey, French fries, parmigiano.
-They have all become staple food, found on tables worldwide.
+Mozzarella, smoked salmon, honey, French fries, and Parmigiano have all become staple foods found on tables worldwide.

 But how did they become so popular?

-They were developed into huge businesses affected sometimes by dubious practices.
+They developed into huge businesses that were sometimes affected by dubious practices.

 These investigations tell you all, from the recipes of their triumphs to some much less appetizing aspects of their success stories.